NEW: Soudelor makes landfall in China's Fujian province, weakens to tropical storm as it moves inland

 Torrential rains over the next couple of days are likely to be a greater problem there than high winds.
 Heavy downpours in the course of the rainy season have already saturated the ground in some places.

-Soudelor has already wreaked havoc in Saipan, Northern Mariana Islands, passing through this week, and disrupting water and electricity services.
+Soudelor has already wreaked havoc in Saipan, Northern Mariana Islands, passing through earlier this week and disrupting water and electricity services.
+On Wednesday, The White House declared Saipan a disaster zone.
+The Navy announced that it will send the USS Ashland to provide relief to the island.

-The West Pacific Basin has seen 10 typhoons so far this year.
+The West Pacific Basin has seen 10 typhoons so far in 2015.

 Of those, five have reached super-typhoon strength, meaning sustained winds of at least 150 mph (240 kph).
 That total is higher than the average of four for an entire year.